MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- dash to wall jump is messed up
 	- can shoot through walls
 	- sometimes dash abruptly ends
+	- wall jump gets stuck in the air
+	- Doesnt fall when over the pit

 	- Possible future bugs
 		- slide hit, need to resize hitbox and texture box